“`html

 Why Choose AVI for Massage Therapy?

-There are other massage therapy programs in Northern Virginia.
+There are other massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) programs in Northern Virginia.
 Here’s why students choose AVI — and why it matters for your career.

 1. You’re Accredited.
 That’s Not Negotiable.

 AVI Career Training is accredited by the Council on Occupational Education (COE) and certified by the State Council of Higher Education for Virginia (SCHEV).
-That’s not just a line on our website — it’s what makes your financial aid eligible, your credential recognized, and your investment protected.
+Federal financial aid (FAFSA/Title IV) is NOT available for this program as it does not meet the minimum 600-hour requirement.
+AVI offers flexible payment plans and private financing options.

 Some schools in this market are approved training providers.
 AVI is an accredited institution.
-The difference matters when you’re applying for financial aid, sitting for your Virginia state board exam, and putting your license on a resume.
+The difference matters when you’re applying for financing, sitting for your Virginia state board exam, and putting your license on a resume.

 2. Small Cohorts.
 Real Instructors.
 Actual Hands.

-You cannot learn massage therapy by watching videos or sitting in a lecture hall with 40 other people.
+You cannot learn massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) by watching videos or sitting in a lecture hall with 40 other people.
 At AVI, our cohorts are intentionally small — which means your instructor knows your name, catches your technique in real time, and has the time to actually coach you.

 From day one, you’ll be working with live clients in our supervised clinical environment.
 Not mannequins.
 Not classmates exclusively.
 Real people with real bodies and real wellness needs.
 That’s how you build the confidence and skill employers look for.